jonasdebeukelaer/grid/README.md

 then, inside the parent folder:

 ```
-node app.js
+npm start
 ```

-to start the server
+to start the node server

 Currently got a copy on [heroku](https://our-mosaic.herokuapp.com/)